bradchristie/taminations-flutter/assets/b1/separate.md

 ### Comments

-While Separate is usually followed with instructions for walking around some number of inactive dancers, the active dancers can also be directed to perform some other action (e.g., Separate, walk around the outside passing 2 dancers and Star Thru with the third).
+While Separate is usually followed with instructions for walking around some number of inactive dancers, the active dancers can also be directed to perform some other action (for example, Separate, walk around the outside passing 2 dancers and Star Thru with the third).

 From a squared set, calling